 45. Going down through Egypt we came into the city of Athlef, and we wandered around until Saint Menas, who performs many miracles there.
 The Egyptian shrine of Saint Menas (d. circa 303) was one of the most popular in late antiquity.
 From there, by ship through still waters, we came to Alexandria.
 In that still water we saw many crocodiles.
 Alexandria is a splendid city, with the shiftiest population, but they love pilgrims.
 Lots of heresies there.
 There Saint Athanasius rests, and Saint Faustus, Saint Epimachius, Saint Antoninus, Saint Mark and many other bodies of saints.
 Athanasius (circa 300-373) was a prominent bishop of Alexandria; Faustus was a common name for saints and martyrs, including several who supposedly died in Egypt; there is a martyrology of an Egyptian Epimachus, who may be intended here; Antoninus is another very common name for a saint (perhaps the patron saint of the pilgrim, mentioned in the opening line?); and Saint Mark refers to the evangelist.

 46. We came once more into Jerusalem, where I remained for a long time because I was sick.
 Clearly, with the eyes of faith, I saw blessed Euphemia in a vision and blessed Antony; Euphemia (d. circa 303) was a virgin martyred at Chalcedon under Diocletian; this Antony may refer to the monk, or perhaps the Antoninus of the previous chapter. when they came, they healed me.
 Going out from Jerusalem I went down to Joppa.
 There Saint Tabitha rests, who is also called Dorcas (Acts 9:36-39).
 Then I came to Caesarea Philippi, which is also called Strato's Tower and Caesarea of Palestine.
 There rest Saint Pamphilus, Saint Procopius, Saint Cornelius, from whose bed we took a blessing.
 Pamphilus was a priest in Caesarea who was martyred in 309 under Maximin Daia; Procopius was martyred in 303 or 304 in Palestine, under Diocletian; Cornelius is the Roman centurion of Acts 10-11.
 From there we went up through Galilee and we came to Damascus.
 There is a monastery at the second mile-marker, where Saint Paul was converted (Acts 9), and the street called Straight, in which many miracles occur.
 Then we came to Heliopolis, and from where we came to Emesa, where the head of Saint John the Baptist is, which was put in a glass jar; we looked inside that jar with our own eyes, and we venerated it.
-From there we passed through cities: Larissa, Aristosa, and Epiphania, and we came into the most splendid city of Apamea, which has all the nobility of the Syrians.
+From there we passed through cities: Larissa, Aristosa, and Epiphaneia, and we came into the most splendid city of Apamea, which has all the nobility of the Syrians.

-47. Going out from Apamea we came to greater Antioch, where Saint Babylas rests and the Three Children, Saint Justina and Saint Julian and the Maccabean brothers, Babylas, a bishop of Antioch, was martyred circa 250; Justina and Julian were martyred in the fourth century under Diocletian; the Three Children and the Maccabean brothers are biblical martyrs. that is, nine graves, and above each grave hangs the instruments of their torment.
+47. Going out from Apamea we came to greater Antioch, where Saint Babylas rests and the Three Children, Saint Justina and Saint Julian and the Maccabean brothers, Babylas, a bishop of Antioch, was martyred circa 250, along with three "spiritual children"; Justina and Julian were martyred in the fourth century under Diocletian; the Maccabean brothers are biblical martyrs. that is, nine graves, and above each grave hangs the instruments of their torment.
 From there we went down into Mesopotamia, into the city of Chalcis.
 From there we came to Harran, where Abraham was born, and going down from there we came to the city of Barbalissus, where Saint Bacchus rests, the brother of Saint Sergius.
 Saints Sergius and Bacchus were martyred together under Diocletian in 303.
 Then we came to the city of Suras; through the middle of the city courses the River Euphrates, which is spanned by a bridge there.
 There Saint Sergius and Saint Bacchus suffered [martyrdom].
 Twelve miles into the desert, among the Saracens, rests Saint Sergius, in the city of Tetrapyrgium.
 The text ends here, although presumably the pilgrim narrated his return home, or at least his arrival at some place where he putatively recorded his travels.